Kendriya Vidyalaya Ottapalam

-Kendriya Vidyalaya, Ottapalam is a school in Ottapalam, Kerala, India which offers education.
+PM SHRI Kendriya Vidyalaya, Ottapalam is a school in Ottapalam, Kerala, India which offers education.
 Founded in 1986 with the support of Sri K. R. Narayanan, then member of parliament from Ottapalam.
 The school was started with less than 120 students in a rented premise at Kanniampuram.

 In 1992, the School shifted to a 16 acre campus in Palappuram - where there was space for separate staff quarters, the school building, and 3 large playgrounds.

 The then Vice President (and later the President of the Republic of India), K.R.
 Narayanan, had inaugurated the K.V.
 Ottapalam building in 1992.
 He and his security team of "Black-cats" arrived in a fleet of helicopters, which landed on the nearby NSS College Ground.

 The vidyalaya has been selected as a Model Kendriya Vidyalaya in the year 2000–2001.

 Campus

 The school is situated in a picturesque campus in close proximity to the Bharathapuzha river, approximately 5 km from Ottapalam town.
 It has two main playgrounds.
 The building is of traditional Kerala style architecture, with a nadumuttam (courtyard) where the morning assembly is held.
 The school library has been moved to a new and bigger building.